AP 880: Division-Owned Vehicles

 8.1.
 Anomalies or infractions discovered through the abstract review shall be responded to as per this procedure.

-With respect to authorized operator responsibilities:
+With respect to authorized operator responsibilities and limitations:

 9. All authorized operators are responsible for the safe and effective use of the PSD vehicle in their charge.

 10. Authorized operators are to adhere to responsible PSD vehicle use, including:

 10.1.
 Full compliance with the procedures outlined in this Administrative Procedure; and

 10.2.
 Full compliance with all applicable Federal, Provincial, Municipal and local laws and regulations when operating a division owned vehicle;